gitana/alpaca/site/docs/fields/select.md

 ## Example 1
 Select field with data, options and schema parameters.
-As default, select field will be rendered if schema enum property has more than 3 options.
+As default, a select field will be rendered if schema enum property has more than 3 options.
+The sort order for enumerated values and their text are assumed to be alphanumeric.
 <div id="field1"> </div>
 {% raw %}
 <script type="text/javascript" id="field1-script">
 $("#field1").alpaca({
     "data": "coffee",
+    "schema": {
+        "enum": ["vanilla", "chocolate", "coffee", "strawberry", "mint"]
+    },
     "options": {
         "label": "Ice cream",
         "helper": "What flavor of ice cream do you prefer?"
-    },
-    "schema": {
-        "enum": ["vanilla", "chocolate", "coffee", "strawberry", "mint"]
     }
 });
 </script>